SymbioticEDA/riscv-formal/README.md

 ### Support for Compressed ISAs

 There are no models for the compressed instructions yet.
-The proposal is to verify them as if they where seperate instructions, i.e. not merge them with the models for uncompressed instructions.
+The proposal is to verify them as if they where separate instructions, i.e. not merge them with the models for uncompressed instructions.

 ### Proposed renaming of RVFI ports